pete-mba5/pete-mba5.github.io/_posts/2024-03-02-picture-of-the-day.markdown

 I finished "totes les bèsties de càrrega" from Pedrolo and I liked it a lot.

-Now I am continuing with "The Rational Optimistic"
+Now I am continuing with "The Rational Optimist"

 Tomorrow is the Neckarufer Marathon.